There's no getting around it, we all need to go. And who wants to trek across a muddy field in the rain? Check out Steph's best camping loos...

 Different types of camping toilet

-There’s a whole variety of portable camping toilets out there, from stools with a bag underneath to proper composting toilets that are designed to be a permanent feature.
+There's a whole variety of portable toilets out there, from stools with a bag underneath to proper composting toilets that are designed to be a permanent feature.
 The most popular types of camping toilet are:

 Bucket-style camping toilets

-Their advantages are that they’re usually cheaper, lighter and less bulky to carry and store than other camping toilets.
-It’s easy to dispose of the waste if you don’t have access to proper facilities.
-However they’re not as sturdy so there’s more chance of them being kicked over and larger adults may struggle to use them.
+Their advantages are that they're usually cheaper, lighter and less bulky to carry and store than other toilets.
+It's easy to dispose of the waste if you don't have access to proper facilities.
+However they're not as sturdy so there's more chance of them being kicked over and larger adults may struggle to use them.
 If you do have to empty them into the chemical disposal area, beware of splashbacks… gross.

 They’re best suited for short trips, festivals or for emergency use during the night.
 Some people have found that adding a little biodegradable cat litter helps absorb those toilet type smells.
 Lovely.